hazeycode/brucelib/modules/platform/README.md

 | Android | planned |
 | * Nintendo Switch | planned |

-The appropriate system libraries for the selected backend are required at runtime.
-But cross-compilation support is in-progress/planned.

-TODO: detail dependencies

 \* Console platform backends are not public.
 Registered developers will be granted access on request.